Crassula Ovata ‘Gollum’ Jade Plant Care Guide

 This plant is thought by many to bring good luck and prosperity to whoever grows one.
 This particular variety was name after the Character from Lord of the Rings Book.
 The leaf tips are almost sucker like in appearance.

-- Common Name: Gollum Jade, Coral Jade, Trumpet Jade
+- Common Name: Gollum Jade, Trumpet Jade, Finger Jade

 - Scientific Name: Crassula Ovata ‘Gollum’ also sometimes known as Crassula Ovata ‘Coral’

 - Ultimate Height: 1 – 1.5 metres / 3 – 5 ft

 - Ultimate Spread: 0.5 – 1 metre / 1.5 – 3 ft

 - Leaf: Evergreen

 - Plant Hardiness: UK = H2 / USA = 10b

 - Temperature: Will not survive being frozen (5°C = 41°F Lowest Temp) If growing outdoors.